 - Boiled eggs

 What makes for a delicious sandwich?
 Starting with good quality ingredients.
-Here are just a few tips in creating your best ham salad sandwich ever!
+Here are just a few tips for creating your best ham salad sandwich ever!

-- Use good bread – try a different hearty bread like a good wheatberry, or even a sourdough.
+- Use good bread – try a different hearty bread like wheatberry or sourdough.

-- Use condiments like mayonnaise – did you know the fat of the mayonnaise, or other sandwich spread like Miracle Whip keeps the bread from getting soggy.
-No one wants wet bread, sure fresh tomatoes and freshly washed lettuce is great, but not if it makes your bread soggy.
+- Use condiments like mayonnaise – did you know the fat of the mayonnaise or other sandwich spread like Miracle Whip keeps the bread from getting soggy.
+No one wants wet bread.
+Sure fresh tomatoes and freshly washed lettuce are great, but not if they make your bread soggy.

-- Spread condiments and the filling right to the edge – don’t just put the filling in the center, spread it all of the way out, so every bite is the same.
-Do the same with the condiments like mayonnaise!
+- Spread condiments and the filling right to the edge – don’t just put the filling in the center.
+Spread it out so every bite is the same.
+Do the same with the condiments like mayonnaise.
 No one wants a sandwich with dry bread.

-- Use fresh veggies – Use tomatoes at are the peak of their ripeness!
+- Use fresh veggies – Use tomatoes at the peak of their ripeness.

-- Cut that sandwich into triangles! – Did you know people will eat 50% more if you simply cut your sandwich into a triangle?
+- Cut the sandwich into triangles – Did you know people will eat 50% more if you simply cut your sandwich into a triangle?